USS Thomas Hudner (DDG 116) Departs Naval Station Mayport for Deployment

 |0

-This work, USS Thomas Hudner (DDG 116) Departs Naval Station Mayport for Deployment [Image 2 of 2], by LT Ayifa Brooks, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USS Thomas Hudner (DDG 116) Departs Naval Station Mayport for Deployment, by LT Ayifa Brooks, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.